quicwg/base-drafts/draft-ietf-quic-recovery.md

 Definitions of terms that are used in this document:

-ACK frames:

-: ACK frames refer to both ACK and ACK_ECN frames in this document.

 ACK-only:

-: Any packet containing only an ACK or ACK_ECN frame.
+: Any packet containing only an ACK frame.

 In-flight: